ATOMIC09/DerDoS/README.md

 But if you want to try .py version

+Type
 ```sh
 pip install PyQt5
 ```

-to install library that needed to show the GUI
+in `Command Prompt` or `PowerShell` to install library that needed to show the GUI

 ## ❓ How to use .py version ?
 Just click `main.py`